Your Permaculture Design Presentation

 That third ethic, again

 One of the things that makes our work as permaculture designers so important is the replicability factor.
 If we share our ideas and designs with others, they will get ideas too.
 They will get inspired, they will try new things, and maybe, just maybe, they will improve their relationship with nature!
-This is why we require you to present your design.
-If you choose to keep your presentation private, just for our student community, we're ok with that.
-But we really want you to make the choice to share your work with the public, even if you only share some parts of it.
+This is why we encourage you to present your design.
+We really want you to make the choice to share your work with the public, even if you only share some parts of it.
 This aligns with our third ethic, about sharing resources like knowledge and experience, paying it forward for the future.

 As with other steps, but perhaps even more so at this moment, we remind you: don’t rush this.
 Revel in the creativity of this moment, and take the time to learn how to present your work in a way that is beautiful, engaging, and leaves a mark on the people who see it.
 You will never regret having made time to acquire this skill set.
 Good luck!